miker2049/atu-site/src/pages/contact.md

 ---
+layout: layouts/contact.njk
-title: 'Contact'
+title: Contact
-permalink: '/contact/index.html'
+permalink: /contact/index.html
-layout: 'layouts/contact.njk'
+socialImage: /images/Zap_Outreach.png
 ---

 If you live in a property owned by Altman, and would like to join the union and help your neighbors, just fill out this form below, and we will be in touch soon!
 You can also email [email](email@email.com) directly.